bids-standard/bids-specification/src/04-modality-specific-files/07-behavioral-experiments.md

 (for example `SamplingFrequency` and `StartTime` for `*_<physio|stim>.tsv.gz` files), it is RECOMMENDED to add the following metadata to the JSON files of this folder.

+Similar to [derivatives](../05-derivatives/02-common-data-types.md), it is OPTIONAL to include ``Sources`` as a key in the sidecar JSON, specifying the filename(s) of the source file used to generate this dataset.
+If the filename(s) contains patient identifiable information, then it should not be stored in ``Sources``.

 {{ MACROS___make_metadata_table(
    {
       "TaskName": "RECOMMENDED",